Montana Insurance Licensing

 What is the pass rate for JustInsurance students on the Montana insurance exam?

-JustInsurance students pass the Montana insurance licensing exam at a rate of 93.2% on their first attempt.
-The exam is administered by Pearson VUE and requires a minimum score of 70% to pass.
-That strong outcome reflects the depth of our prelicensing curriculum — candidates who train with structured, state-approved material consistently outperform those who attempt the exam without preparation.
+JustInsurance students nationwide pass insurance licensing exams at a rate of approximately 93% on their first attempt — measured among students who complete the full course, finish the recommended study hours, and score 80%+ three times in a row on the practice exam before testing.
+The Montana exam is administered by Pearson VUE and requires a minimum score of 70% to pass.
 If you do not pass on your first attempt, you can retake it after a 24-hour waiting period.
 There is no limit on the number of times you can retake the exam at a test center.
 If testing online, you are limited to 2 attempts before needing to test in person.
-JustInsurance includes a full-length practice exam that mirrors the actual Pearson VUE question format, so you know exactly what to expect on test day.
+See our full pass rate methodology at /pass-rates.

 How much do insurance agents make in Montana?